How To Explain KS2 Fractions For Kids: Help With Teaching Maths At Home

 How to help teach your child fractions in Year 5

-Year 5 is probably the most challenging year for fraction learning, and unfortunately other than hard work, there is not an easy way to learn fractions this year.
+Year 5 is probably the most challenging year for fraction learning, and unfortunately other than hard work, there is not an easy way for 9 ad 10 year olds to learn their fractions this year.

 But if you really know the concept behind fractions (that they’re parts of a whole and they have different rules to natural numbers), then you’ll be fine.